 tile yml file that you pass to Tile Generator defines these service components it its

 packages: section.
 Each package has a name and a package type.
-The list of possible package types to pass to Tile Generator is in the Tile Generator code.
+The list of possible package types to pass to Tile Generator is in the Tile Generator code on GitHub.
 It includes:

-cf pushed to Application Service (image will not be embedded so requires Docker registry access)
+docker-app: Pushed to Pivotal Platform (image will not be embedded so requires Docker registry access).

-cf pushed to Application Service and registered as a broker
+app-broker: Pushed to Pivotal Platform and registered as a broker.

-cf pushed to Application Service and registered as a broker (image is not embedded, so requires Docker registry access)
+docker-app-broker: Pushed to Pivotal Platform and registered as a broker.
+Image is not embedded, so this package type requires Docker registry access.

-- docker-bosh - describes a collection of Docker images that embed in the tile and run on BOSH-managed VMs, not Application Service
+docker-bosh: Describes a collection of Docker images that embed in the tile and run on BOSH-managed VMs, not Pivotal Platform.

-- bosh-release - a pre-existing BOSH release wrapped in a tile, to run on BOSH-managed VMs, not Application Service; requires you to describe all jobs (long-running processes and errands)
+bosh-release: A pre-existing BOSH release wrapped in a tile, to run on BOSH-managed VMs, not Pivotal Platform.
+Requires you to describe all jobs (long-running processes and errands).